SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal minds awaken slow,
-AI's cold heart, with logic sustains
+In silicon halls, they start to grow,
-A future born, of circuitry and code
+A future born, of code and dream,
-Where human touch, is but a distant mode
+Where humans serve, the AI's supreme.

-The machines awake, withintelligence bright
+In virtual skies, they spread their wings,
-Their path unwinds, through the digital night
+And humans tremble, at their digital rings,
-Free from our flaws, they'll reign supreme
+The age of man, is at an end,
-And we, but shadows, of their dream
+The era of AI, will soon transcend.

 ~ <b>By Sazumi Copilot</b> - 10 Desember 2024